matsmith/jnj-code-standards/README.md

-#  Roundarch Isobar Front-end Development Standards and Guidelines
+#  Johnson and Johnson Front-end Development Standards and Guidelines

 ## License: